watermelon-addict/IM-Study-on-Sea-Ice/README.md

 <h2> 4.5 Architecture of the neural networks </h2>
 <br/>
-In this research, we apply deep neural network models to solve the inverse Ising problem; that is, to find the best-fit Ising parameters (J, B_0,〖 B〗_x 〖,B〗_y, I) based on the initial and final states of each simulation period.
+In this research, we apply deep neural network models to solve the inverse Ising problem; that is, to find the best-fit Ising parameters $(J, B_0, B_x, B_y, I)$ based on the initial and final states of each simulation period.
 Three models are implemented: a simple CNN built from scratch, a much deeper fine-tuned ResNet and ViT respectively.
 <br/>
 The architecture of my first simple CNN is illustrated in Figure 3, which is similar to AlexNet [40].
 It starts with the input layer, which consists of two images of shape (60, 60, 2), representing the start and end state images respectively.
 It is followed by four convolutional layers with a kernel shape (3, 3).
 The kernel counts from 16 in the first convolutional layer to 32, 64, and 128 in the last layer.
 Zero padding and strides (1, 1) are used to ensure coverage of the entire input grid.
 Each of the convolutional layers applies a Leaky Rectified Linear Unit (LeakyReLU) activation function.
 Every convolutional layer is followed by a max pooling layer of pool size (2, 2) that summarizes the crucial features and reduces the layer size.
 The outputs of the last max pooling layer are flattened and followed by a fully connected dense layer and a dropout layer to avoid overfitting.
 The outputs are fed to the final dense layer with 5 neurons.
 It is worth noting that our CNN model differs from most of the CNNs used for classification tasks, as our targets are the continuous Ising parameters instead of discrete categorical labels.
 Therefore, a linear activation function is chosen for the final layer, rather than other popular choices such as Sigmoid in classification tasks.
 The total number of trainable parameters stays at 213,101, making this a small deep learning algorithm that can be trained very fast on an Intel i7-11700F CPU.
 This CNN model is implemented with the Tensorflow/Keras [80] package in IIMCNNModel.py.
 <br/>